No. There are different types of sex discrimination, and it doesn’t have to be intentional to be unlawful. The main forms are:

 3. If a resolution is not reached and you wish to take your case further you must notify the Labour Relations Agency.
 You will be offered early conciliation which can help you and your employer resolve the issue before you need to make a claim.

 4. If your complaint is still not resolved you can lodge a claim with the tribunals.
 We may be able to provide you with legal representation.
 It is your responsibility to lodge your complaint of discrimination with the tribunal.

 Only a tribunal decides whether the treatment you have complained of is unlawful discrimination.
 It is separate to, and independent from, the Equality Commission.

 If you require assistance or would like to make a discrimination complaint, complete our online form or telephone 028 90 500 600 (10am-4pm, Mon-Fri).

 Pregnancy and maternity at work

 See our new section of frequently asked questions relating to rights and responsibilities around pregnancy and maternity: Pregnancy and maternity at work - your employment rights

 The Equality Commission conducted a investigation into the employment experiences of pregnant women and mothers, on maternity leave and on their return to work.
 Almost 1,000 women across Northern Ireland responded to our online survey sharing their experiences through focus group discussions and interviews.
 Read more about investigations

-Transgender support groups:
+Transsexual support groups: